 How Common Is Rape?
 A Legal Expert Case Study

 We found a shocking rise in the number of rapes, which increased by 259% in 2023 compared to previous years.
+This is an appalling increase and one we continue to investigate.

-How Much Compensation For A Rape Victim?
+How Much Compensation Could A Rape Victim Receive?

 If you make a successful claim for rape compensation through the CICA, you can receive a payment for your injuries.
 These will be valued in accordance with the Criminal Injuries Compensation Scheme 2012, which contains a fixed tariff.
 You can only receive victim compensation from this tariff for a maximum of three injuries.
 However, you could receive an additional payment as part of your compensation for rape if you have become pregnant, contracted an STI or lost a foetus because of the incident.